bipul-ydv/thoughtworks-converter/README.md

 * Better name for 'Repository' (not happy with it)
 * Increased validation (e.g. case insensitive, boundary conditions, invalid data in correct format) and error handling
 * Integration test not to have a hard-coded file path
-* Factory for selecting Repository and Writer objects

 # How to Run